-I recently purchased a new TV ( Sony SXRD 60″, simply stunning ) and decided to redo the all the wiring in my home stereo.
-For the most part cables simply had to be rerun and tie wrapped for neatness, but the big problem was speaker wire.
+I recently purchased a new TV ( Sony SXRD 60″, simply stunning ) and decided to redo all the wiring in my home stereo.
+For the most part, cables simply had to be rerun and tie-wrapped for neatness, but the big problem was the speaker wire.

 My receiver and speakers all had round speaker terminators that either unwound to let you insert the bare speaker wire or accepted banana plugs in their center.
 This

 The Belkin PureAV Gold Banana Plugs are budget connectors.
 The plastic cover slides off the top revealing a cylinder.
-Bare your speaker wire, jam it into the end, twist the connector tfor it’s threading to catch, slide the plastic cover on and hope it holds.
+Bare your speaker wire, jam it into the end, twist the connector for its threading to catch, slide the plastic cover on and hope it holds.
 I tried a few methods and it sort of worked on thicker speaker cable.
 Compared to the first two connectors that are screwed together for a tight fit the Belkin’s plastic sleeve screams “cheap construction”.
-Of course they were the cheapest and in the end you get what you pay for.
+Of course, they were the cheapest and in the end, you get what you pay for.

-The best overall were the Monster plugs, which work great for all speaker wire gauges.
-Best product to buy, no question: just keep in mind the signifcant savings of buying online or in bulk.
+The best overall was the Monster plugs, which work great for all speaker wire gauges.
+The best product to buy, no question: just keep in mind the significant savings of buying online or in bulk.

-Acoustic Research was a solid value and a good choice for most speaker wire; definitely best bang for the buck if you’re buying at retail.
+Acoustic Research was a solid value and a good choice for most speaker wire; definitely, the best bang for the buck if you’re buying at retail.

 Don’t buy the Belkin plugs unless…no, just don’t buy them.
 To be fair the other brands offer speaker connectors in the same low price range, plastic shrouds and threaded design.
 Belkin’s high-end banana plug is designed to only work with their own speaker wire, so they don’t have a mid-high range product.